2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 Impact

 Mathematical approaches can be used to gain insight into how complex, interacting systems drive cancer, how cancer affects a patient, and how treatments affect cancer.
-As part of the Mathematical Oncology Initiative, Drs.
-Deasy and Tannenbaum have assembled a team of mathematicians, biologists, oncologists, and other scientists to develop mathematical models and tools that can be used to interpret many kinds of data.
+As part of the Mathematical Oncology Initiative, Dr. Deasy has assembled a team of mathematicians, biologists, oncologists, and other scientists to develop mathematical models and tools that can be used to interpret many kinds of data.
 These tools can help us gain a deeper understanding of the overall picture of cancer, including areas such as disease evolution, treatment response, identifying subtypes, patient risk of toxicity, and more.
 Their work will contribute to the advancement of precision medicine for cancer.

 Progress Thus Far